On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Preliminaries

 \subsection{The Genericity Result}

 We adapt the de Verdière-Teytel construction.
 Let the parameter space $\mathcal{X}$ be a separable Banach manifold.
-Let $(\mathcal{H},\langle -,-\rangle_q)$ be a family of separable Hilbert spaces, Fr\'echet-differentiably parametrized by $q\in\mathcal{X}$ with the same underlying separable Banach space $\mathcal{H}$, i.e. all inner products induce equivalent norms.
+Let $(\mathcal{H},\langle -,-\rangle_q)$ be a family of real Hilbert spaces, Fr\'echet-differentiably parametrized by $q\in\mathcal{X}$ with the same underlying real Banach space $\mathcal{H}$, i.e. all inner products induce equivalent norms.
 Let furthermore $A_q$ be linear operators satisfying: